ZhenXunGe/playground-rocksdb-tool/README.md

 requires

-- --db-path: path to rocksdb directory
+- `--db-path`: path to rocksdb directory
-- --key: key to query.
+- `--key`: key to query.
 This should be wrapped by quotes as a string.
-- --target-cf: target column family to query, either `merkle_records` or `data_records`
+- `--target-cf`: target column family to query, either `merkle_records` or `data_records`

 ```bash
 cargo run --release check-rocks-db --db-path /tmp/rocksdb --target-cf merkle_records --key "[1, 2, 3] OR 0x1234567890abcdef"